 Timelines.
 Applications are accepted for fall semester admittance.
-Applications are reviewed following the January 1st deadline.
-Students are encouraged to apply early to ensure all materials have been submitted by the January 1st deadline.
+Applications are reviewed following each completed application.
+Students are encouraged to apply early to ensure all materials have been submitted by the April 1st deadline and since offers are made when a qualified student applies.
 Availability of openings in the program is limited due to the need to maintain a 12:1 student to staff ratio.
 This ratio meets the standards set forth by the National Association of School Psychologists (NASP).